dimk1301/Guides/ai-token-efficiency-playbook.md

 ---

-### GitHub Copilot Playbook
+### GitHub Copilot CLI Playbook

-Copilot works best when constrained using concise instruction files and explicit context scoping.
+Copilot CLI works best when constrained using concise instruction files and explicit context scoping.
+Note: the reasoning-effort and auto-compaction features below are specific to Copilot **CLI** — behavior may differ in the IDE/editor extension.

 #### Official Features & Best Practices